rohitdhonicsk3/BeHappy-backend/README.md

 # BeHappy-backend
-The backend of the BeHappy APP
+The backend of the BeHappy APP.
+The data about all psychometrists are stored here, and an API is created.

 ## The Documentation